Ammanford railway station

 Ammanford railway station in Ammanford, Carmarthenshire, Wales, is 12 mi north of Swansea on the Heart of Wales Line.
-The station opened in 1841 as a temporary terminus of the Llanelly Railway's line to Llandeilo, making it one of the country's earliest railway stations.
+The station opened in 1841 as a temporary terminus of the Llanelly Railway's line to Llandeilo, making it one of the country's earlier railway stations.

 Originally called Duffryn, and then Tirydail, the station underwent a number of name changes before being renamed Ammanford and Tirydail in 1960 following the closure in 1958 of Ammanford station on the Amman Valley branch railway.
 In 1973, it became Ammanford.

 The station stands at street level about 800 m northwest of Ammanford town centre on Station Road.
 At some point between 1891 and 1906 the passenger platform was moved from the north to the south side of the level crossing.
 As with most of the stations on the Heart of Wales Line, the original station buildings and signal box have been demolished and now the only structures are a platform and shelter.

 History

 Opened by the Llanelly Railway on 6 May 1841, the station was taken over jointly by the Great Western Railway and London and North Western Railway in 1873.
 It became part of the London, Midland and Scottish Railway as a result of the Grouping of 1923.
 The station then passed, upon nationalisation of the railways in 1948, to the Western Region of British Railways.
 Under British Rail sectorisation from the 1980s until railway privatisation, Ammanford station was served by Regional Railways.

-The station also had a passing loop until 1966, but this was removed when the line's signalling was simplified and many of the intermediate signal boxes (and some stations) closed when the Heart of Wales lime was rationalised.
+The station also had a passing loop until 1966, but this was removed when the line's signalling was simplified and many of the intermediate signal boxes (and some stations) closed when the Heart of Wales line was rationalised.